JBCC rescue – When is a construction defect your problem as a contractor?

 This post was compiled by Kobus le Roux for Le Roux Consulting, all rights reserved.
 Please contact us for your professional project planning, project control, claims or adjudication assistance services in the heavy civil and building industry.

-Kindly note that our posts on social media or our website do not constitute professional advice and the comments, opinions and conclusions drawn from this post must be evaluated and implemented with discretion by our readers at their own risk.
+Kindly note that our posts on social media do not constitute professional or legal advice and the comments, opinions and conclusions drawn from this post must be evaluated and implemented with discretion by our readers at their own risk.